redstrate/docs.xiv.zone/content/executable/benchmark.md

 * [Endwalker (6.x)](https://download.finalfantasyxiv.com/ys8glaimvmykn88p/ffxiv-endwalker-bench.zip)
 * [Dawntrail (7.x)](https://download.finalfantasyxiv.com/s9qmq6SJfMMqYM4o/ffxiv-dawntrail-bench.zip)

-{{< note "ARR and Heavenward place the benchmark files under a `/inst` directory on their server.
+{{< info "ARR and Heavenward place the benchmark files under a `/inst` directory on their server.
 Expansions afterward, place it under a directory with a directory with a seemingly randomized string such as 'nr2xkhecw9vrkuqy'." >}}